Desert Christian Schools (California): History

 A group of leaders of the First Baptist Church in Lancaster, California led by George and Sharon Runner broke ground on a new school in 1976.
 The Family Learning Center opened its doors in 1977.
 Its first year included preschool classrooms, one kindergarten class, and after school care.
 The Learning Village Grade School opened in 1979 with the addition of first and second grades.
 By 1984, the school had expanded to include preschool, elementary and middle school, and by 1988, the infrastructure was complete with the addition of high school classes and an enrollment of 1300 students.
 It was at this time the name was changed to Desert Christian Schools, a name that more succinctly described the role of the schools as a Christian education institution in the Antelope Valley.

 The school has been accredited by the Association of Christian Schools International and the Western Association of Schools and Colleges and has been awarded the AV's Best Private School distinction over 20 times.
 It currently is the 2020 AV's Best Private School, an award voted upon by readers of the valley newspaper.

 Campus

 Desert Christian Elementary School and Middle school are located on a 15 acre site on 15th Street West.
-Desert Christian High School is located at the corner of 25th Street West and J-8, about 1.2 mi from the main campus.
+Desert Christian High School is located at 44514 20th St West, about 1.2 mi from the main campus.

 Elementary school

 Desert Christian Elementary School, or DCES, is Desert Christian's elementary school which is located on the main campus.
-The principal of DCES is Robin Kruzner.
+The principal of DCES is Shannon Case.